mondediefr/mondedie-chat/README.md

 * redis
 * nginx : reverse-proxy mode

-Create a new Nginx vhost with this content :
+Create a new nginx vhost with this content :

 ```nginx
 # /mnt/docker/nginx/sites-enabled/chat.conf